Javi Vázquez (footballer, born 1986): Managerial career

 After retiring, Vázquez became Miguel Marín's assistant at San Sebastián de los Reyes B in June 2016.
 In 2018, after a period as manager of CF Alalpardo, he took over the Juvenil side of AD Unión Adarve.

 On 26 May 2019, Vázquez was named manager of Adarve's first team in Tercera División.
 On 29 June of the following year, agreed to move to Real Madrid's La Fábrica, as manager of the Juvenil B squad.

 Vázquez departed Real Madrid on 14 June 2021, and remained seven months without a club before being announced at Greek side Panathinaikos FC on 18 January 2022, as manager of the B-team in Super League Greece 2.

 Vázquez left Panathinaikos on 20 June 2022, returning to his home country.
 After another period of inactivity, he was named in charge of Segunda Federación side UP Langreo on 22 November, and renewed his link for a further year on 22 June 2023, after avoiding relegation.

 On 22 May 2024, Vázquez departed Langreo after 57 official matches in charge, and took over fellow fourth division side CF Talavera de la Reina nine days later.
 He left the latter on 12 June 2025, after achieving promotion, and was named manager of Primera Federación side Algeciras CF two days later.

+Vázquez left Algeciras on 2 June 2026, and took over fellow third division side Racing de Ferrol just hours later.